 Plan for large groups.
 We are excited to have a particularly large registration this year.
 You may have as many as 100 participants in a session.
 But this means presenters should plan tools that can accommodate larger groups.

 Each session will have an assigned Zoom Host.
-Zoom links will be provided in our Guidebook app.
+Zoom links will be provided in our Sched app.
 You will be connected with your Zoom Host the week or two before the conference.
 These volunteers will help with the logistics of your session.
 Your Zoom Host will.

 - Create the Zoom meeting link for your session and provide technical support, set up needed Zoom poll, breakout rooms, etc.

 - Introduce all presenters, monitor the Zoom chat, provide time warning when you have 5, 3, and 1 minute remaining and remind participants to complete evaluations.

 - Turn on live closed captioning for your session.